 “All-natural” vitamin companies often tout their process of creating “natural” vitamins as being better for your health.
 Natural supplements are typically far more taxing on your budget than synthetic supplements.

 Natural vitamin companies often claim that your body will not know how to process vitamins that have been created synthetically.
 The main criticism is that synthetic vitamins are ‘isolated’ and since they are not working in conjunction with other vitamins, enzymes and minerals the human body does not recognize the isolated ones.
-Before taking this information at face value, it is important to ask for the study and scientific evidence behind any criticism.

 The purpose of taking a vitamin is to get the benefit of the nutrients.
 Reputable labs will actually create a ‘human stomach’ to test how the vitamins break down and release the nutrients.
 They copy the temperature, average acidity, and how the stomach churns during digesting.
 Of course, there are individual variants such as your gut microbiota, your age, and your overall health that will affect how your own body digests and absorbs the vitamin.